saylordotorg/course_bio311/Unit05.md

+---
+layout: default
+title: "BIO311: Molecular Biology"
+course_description: "A detailed exploration of the structure and function of DNA and RNA and how these nucleic acids are used to form proteins, and their importance in genetics and inheritance.
+Special emphasis is placed on DNA replication, transcription, gene expression, mutation and repair, recombination, molecular techniques, and appropriate molecular models."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Transcription** <span id="5"></span>
 *Transcription leads to the synthesis of a complementary RNA strand from a DNA template.
 The process is less precise than DNA replication, since